grimm-co/GEARSHIFT/post/Using-Ghidra-for-Automated-Struct-Identification.md

 ## Intermediate Language

 Often times, we like to find the similarities in many different ideas, and abstract them into one, for ease of understanding.
 This is precisely the idea behind intermediate languages.
-Because there exists numerous architectures out there - x86, ARM, MIPS, others - it isn't ideal to deal with each type individually.
+Because there exist numerous architectures out there - x86, ARM, MIPS, others - it isn't ideal to deal with each type individually.
 An intermediate language representation is created to be able to support and generalize many different architectures.
-Each architecture can then be transformed into this intermediate language and be treated as one problem.
+Each architecture can then be transformed into this intermediate language so that they can all be treated as one problem.

 Ghidra's intermediate language is called P-Code.
 Every single instruction in P-Code is well documented [here](https://ghidra.re/courses/languages/html/pcoderef.html) and [here](https://ghidra.re/courses/languages/html/additionalpcode.html).
 Ghidra's disassembly interface has an option to enable the P-Code representation of instructions, and can be found here: